Our journey to a Gwich'in government

 From 2013-2016, the self-government negotiation team worked to negotiate a draft agreement-in-principle.
 The team visited with communities, including communities outside the GSA where Gwich’in live, to gather feedback on what should be included in the agreement.
 On April 2016, the GTC Board of Directors approved the draft agreement-in-principle.

 The draft agreement-in-principle was negotiated regionally.
 In 2017, the Nihtat Gwich’in Council decided that they wanted to re-think this regional approach to negotiations.
 They left the process to negotiate their own community-based self-government agreement.
+At the Nihtat Annual General Assembly in 2021, the NGC passed a motion to re-join with the other three communities to continue the regional approach.

 Collaborative approach to self-government (2018)

 In 2018, the GTC Annual General Assembly passed a resolution to pursue self-government based on a community-driven collaborative approach where the Ehdiitat, Tetlit, and Gwichya Gwich’in Councils work together with GTC to negotiate Gwich'in Collaborative Self-Government (GCSG).
+At the Nihtat Annual General Assembly in 2021, the NGC passed a motion to re-join with the other three communities to continue the regional approach.